 The Leibniz Institute for Astrophysics Potsdam (AIP) has established a dedicated development area for research technology and infrastructure to maintain and to strengthen such activities.
 Its technical facilities include workshops, integration halls, laboratories, a cold chamber and a telescope simulator.
 DESY in Zeuthen hosts workshops for construction and electronics development.
 Students of the University of Potsdam can get a first impression of astronomical hardware during lab courses.
 The joint center of innovation competence innoFSPEC of the University of Potsdam and of AIP explores new technologies in the area of fibre-optical spectroscopy and sensing.

 The development of simulation codes and data analysis in all areas of astrophysics, astroparticle physics and gravitational physics also requires a substantial local computing infrastructure.
-The Max Planck Institute for Gravitational Physics (Albert Einstein Institute / AEI) operates high-performance computers since the beginning.
+The Max Planck Institute for Gravitational Physics (Albert Einstein Institute / AEI) has operated high-performance computers since its founding.
 Also AIP provides several computer clusters and a large data server.
 DESY operates big computing and storage units.

-Astrophysical research is highly international and astronomical data bases are many and varied.
+Astrophysical research is highly international and astronomical data bases are highly diverse.
 It is an increasingly challenging task to enable large international collaborations to use these data and to secure its long-term archival.
 The E-Science department at AIP develops new IT tools and optimized database structures especially for international astronomical consortia and hosts databases of several international observatories and projects.
-For instance, Potsdam is one of two data centres of the “German Astrophysical Virtual Observatory”
+For instance, Potsdam is one of two data centres of the “German Astrophysical Virtual Observatory”.